Rishthegreat/Notes/School/Progressive Era.md

 - Roosevelt gets shot during one of his speeches, but he had a book and it saved him, but instead evacuating, he continues his speech
 	- "I will make this speech or die"
 - Wilson wins the election with 82% of the electoral college vote and 42% of the popular vote
+- In 1920, the Republican party becomes very conservative because all the liberals start moving to the Bull Moose Party.
+Soon, the liberals start joining the Democrats.
+This election is influential because the parties start getting more idealogical